 Often, when taking medication abroad, it can be a good idea to carry any necessary paperwork or notes from your doctor to avoid any unnecessary delays when travelling to a new country.
 A simple way to ensure there will be no confusion is to ask your doctor to write you a note or a letter to confirm what medication you are on and for what reason.

 For those who travel later in life, the thought of taking a mobility aid or a wheelchair abroad can feel like a burden.
 Travelling with the use of an aid is easier than ever before and most airlines, cruises and train lines are now offering mobility help for those who should require it.

 “You can take your scooter or powered wheelchair abroad within the European Union free of charge for up to 30 days in any 12-month period.”
 Says Motability.com.

 It is often worth checking with your hotel or accommodation as to what their accessibility measures are.
-Most hotels or cruise ships will offer accessible rooms with walk in shower enclosures and other accessibility aids like handrails and lifts.
+Most hotels or cruise ships will offer accessible rooms with walk in shower and bath enclosures and other accessibility aids like handrails and lifts.

 Only what you need

 Knowing what clothes, shoes and personal items to pack when planning a trip can be tricky, so only packing the items you feel are necessary is important.
 For those who find it hard to lift heavy objects, make sure you aren’t overpacking your suitcases with anything unnecessary.
 Check with your hotel or accommodation as to what they supply and avoid packing these to free up some room, hairdryers, towels and robes are a great example of this.